ryankarlos/bash-scripting-tutorial/README.md

-# A Bash Scripting Tutorial for Newcomers
+# A Bash Scripting Tutorial I delivered for newcomers

-In this Bash scripting tutorial you will learn:
+ Bash scripting tutorial you will learn:

 * Passing arguments to a Bash script
 * global and local variables in Bash
 * Reading user input
-* read arrays in Bash
 * compare integers and strings
 * for, while, until loops, if and case statements
 * functions in Bash
-* quotes and special characters in Bash
-* Arithmetic calculations with Bash
 * Bash redirection and piping